 - What we do

-Other critical research includes Glass Ceilings in Southern African newsrooms (2009); the 2010 Gender in Media Education study and the 2006 HIV and AIDS and Gender Baseline study.
+GL updated the Glass Ceiling Study for South Africa in 2018 following Glass Ceilings in Southern African newsrooms (2009).
+Other critical research conducted include the 2010 Gender in Media Education study and the 2006 HIV and AIDS and Gender Baseline study.
 GL also conducted the Gender in Media Audience Study (GMAS) in 2004.
 Gender Links has also conducted periodic thematic monitoring under the Mirror on the media series and In-house audience research.
 Other studies conducted in between include the Gender audit of media NGOS, as well as gender in Broadcasting legislation.

-In addition to its own studies, GL has coordinated the Global Media Monitoring project that happens every five years.
+GL also coordinates the Global Media Monitoring project that happens every five years.
 The GMMP has provided useful data against which to measure Southern African media progress.

 The table below summarises the studies conducted according to the different countries.